MinaMatta98/suckless-dwm-blue/README.md

 * Git for cloning
 <pre>sudo pacman -S git</pre>

 * **A desktop compositor such as picom or xcompmgr.
-You will realise that dwm hangs without one.**
+You will realise that dwm hangs without one.
+Xcompmgr can be used instead of picom and will offer slightly better performance for less bling and rounded corners.**
 <pre>sudo pacman -S picom</pre>
 * feh for setting the background wallpaper
 <pre>sudo pacman -S feh</pre>